 Results

-In our case study the difference method was shown to greatly outperform independent sampling in producing very similar distributions to those which could be produced using the IPD itself, for the following variables: estimates of the expected value of the higher parameters, estimates of the expected value of the lower parameter, estimates of the expected value of paired differences between the higher and lower parameters.
+In our case study the difference method was shown to greatly outperform independent sampling in producing very similar distributions to those which could be produced using the IPD itself, for the following variables: estimates of the expected value of the higher parameter, estimates of the expected value of the lower parameter, estimates of the expected value of paired differences between the higher and lower parameters.
 Figure 1B compares the joint estimates of the higher and upper parameter from independent sampling with those produced using DM, compared with bootstrapped estimates based on the IPD.
 This shows independent sampling to produce a qualitatively different pattern of joint estimates, including a number of joint estimates that violate the monotonicity assumption, i.e. which cross over the dashed line indicating parity between estimates.
 Figure 1C shows density plots of paired estimates for these three approaches, where again monotonicity is shown to be violated for independent sampling by being to the left of the dashed vertical line.

 Finally, figure 1D and Table 1 summarises the level of difference between either the DM and the IPD-derived estimates, and the independent sampling and IPD-based estimates, through calculation of root mean squared (RMS) error between both of these methods and the IPD-derived distributions.
 The RMS error in the paired differences is estimated to be almost 28 times higher using the independent sampling than the DM, and the RMS error for either of the parameters are around a third higher for independent sampling than for DM.